AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 ???

-Erlang was designed caring about correctness, not efficiency.
+Erlang was designed caring about correctness, not efficiency or performance.

-Efficiency comes from parallelism
+Efficiency comes from parallelism.

 ---